google/crubit/docs/cpp/classes_and_structs.md

 ## Trivially relocatable classes {#trivially_relocatable}

-To receive Rust bindings, a type must be
+For a type to be passed or returned by value in Rust, it must be ["trivially relocatable"](https://clang.llvm.org/docs/LanguageExtensions.html#:~:text=__is_trivially_relocatable).
-["trivially relocatable"](https://clang.llvm.org/docs/LanguageExtensions.html#:~:text=__is_trivially_relocatable).
 This is the C++ version of saying a class is "Rust-movable": the class can be "teleported" in memory during its lifetime, as if by using `memcpy` and then